 Simo Sorce, the Samba team GPL compliance officer, speculated as to whether corporate-copyrighted contributions of new features would hinder the team's later ability to split new features into separate libraries (thus triggering the re-licensing problem).
 Corporate copyrights not only slow down the re-licensing process, he said, but potentially cause greater problems when the corporation in question shuts down or is sold.

-employment agreements (or the legal norms of their jurisdiction) dictate that all code produced while a salaried employee are "for hire" works with the copyright held by the company.
+Andrew Bartlett expressed concern that having a more complex policy regarding corporate copyrights would make it harder to communicate to companies about their responsibilities, which could slow down development by forcing them to adjust their engineers' employment agreements.
+Generally, engineers' employment agreements (or the legal norms of their jurisdiction) dictate that all code produced while a salaried employee are "for hire" works with the copyright held by the company.
 Even in those situations where the developer retains copyright, however, he or she must typically get approval from upstairs to contribute.

 A week has passed since the initial message to the list, and so far there are no adamant objections, so it appears likely that the new policy (perhaps with clarifications) will eventually go into effect.

-too much of a surprise that there has been little opposition.
+In the end, the policy shift is a fairly minor change, and in effect loosens some of the restrictions on corporate contributions.
+So it's not too much of a surprise that there has been little opposition.
 It is also interesting to observe that the discussion came up so soon after the final release of the much-debated Harmony project, which set out to craft a suite of contributor agreements.

 It does not appear that the Harmony project's templates or tools had an influence on the Samba team's decision or process.
 However, it also appears that the Harmony project's agreements leave several issues of importance to the Samba team unaddressed.
 Harmony encompasses two separate types of agreement: contributor license agreements (CLAs) and copyright assignment agreements (CAAs).
 Samba's copyright policy is essentially a CLA, albeit an informal one instead of a signed contract.